strapi-community/strapi-provider-upload-google-cloud-storage/README.md

 #### `uniform`:

-Boolean to define uniform access, when uniform bucket-level access is enabled
+Boolean to define uniform access, when uniform bucket-level access is enabled.
 - Default value : `false`
 - Optional

 #### `cacheMaxAge`:

-Number to set the cache-control header for uploaded files
+Number to set the cache-control header for uploaded files.
 - Default value : `3600`
+- Optional

+#### `gzip`:

+Value to define if files are uploaded and stored with gzip compression.
+- Possible values: `true`, `false`, `auto`
+- Default value : `auto`
 - Optional

 ### `metadata`: